ckxkexing/chenkx.github.io/content/posts/Note_write_technical_report.md

 ---
-layout: post
-title: "Notes of how to write technical report"
+title: Notes of how to write technical report
+subtitle:
+date: 2024-01-10
+slug: 66fbaa3
+draft: true
-author: "chenkexing"
+author:
+  name: chenkexing
+  link:
+  email:
+  avatar:
+description:
+keywords:
+license:
+comment: false
+weight: 0
-tags: "Technical-Report"
+tags:
-excerpt_separator: <!--more-->
+  - Technical-Report
+hiddenFromHomePage: false
+hiddenFromSearch: false
+hiddenFromRss: false
+hiddenFromRelated: false
+summary:
+resources:
+  - name: featured-image
+    src: featured-image.jpg
+  - name: featured-image-preview
+    src: featured-image-preview.jpg
+toc: true
+math: false
+lightgallery: false
+password:
+message:
+repost:
+  enable: true
+  url:
 ---

 基于《A guide to technical report writing》文章做的笔记。
 <!--more-->

-# 1. What makes a good technical report?
+## 1. What makes a good technical report?

-There are ``10 suggests`` that good report writing which should be generally applied (but broken if necessary).
+There are **10 suggests** that good report writing which should be generally applied (but broken if necessary).
 Notice that the first law is repeated (the first and the last law) because it's a law which shouldn't be broken.

 1. Produce the report for your reader(s)
 2. keep the report as short as possible